tessel/t1-docs/README.md

 * **role** (default `master`) &mdash; Determines the role the SPI channel plays, either "master" or "slave".
 (Currently not supported.)

 &#x20;<a href="#api-spi-transfer-txbuf-callback-err-rxbuf" name="api-spi-transfer-txbuf-callback-err-rxbuf">#</a> spi<b>.transfer</b> ( txbuf, callback(err, rxbuf) )
-Transfers a Buffer `txbuf` to the client and receives a response in `rxbuf`.
+Transfers a Buffer `txbuf` to the slave and receives a response in `rxbuf`.

 &#x20;<a href="#api-spi-transferSync-txbuf-Buffer" name="api-spi-transferSync-txbuf-Buffer">#</a> spi<b>.transferSync</b> ( txbuf ) &rarr; <i>Buffer</i>
 Synchronous version of `spi.transfer`.
 Throws on error.

 &#x20;<a href="#api-spi-receive-len-callback-err-rxbuf" name="api-spi-receive-len-callback-err-rxbuf">#</a> spi<b>.receive</b> ( len, callback(err, rxbuf) )
-Reads `len` bytes from a client.
+Reads `len` bytes from a slave.

 &#x20;<a href="#api-spi-receiveSync-len-Buffer" name="api-spi-receiveSync-len-Buffer">#</a> spi<b>.receiveSync</b> ( len ) &rarr; <i>Buffer</i>
 Synchronous version of `spi.receive`.
 Throws on error.

 &#x20;<a href="#api-spi-send-txbuf-callback-err" name="api-spi-send-txbuf-callback-err">#</a> spi<b>.send</b> ( txbuf, callback(err) )
-Sends a Buffer `txbuf` to the client.
+Sends a Buffer `txbuf` to the slave.

 &#x20;<a href="#api-spi-sendSync-txbuf" name="api-spi-sendSync-txbuf">#</a> spi<b>.sendSync</b> ( txbuf )
 Synchronous version of `spi.send`.
 Throws on error.